kfirprods/react-chat-components/README.md

 #### CHAT

-- [ ] When rendering messages, support a slot to render custom content above and below the built-in bubble
+- [x] When rendering messages, support a slot to render custom content above and below the built-in bubble

 #### CHAT INPUT

 - [ ] Multiline
 - [ ] Slots inside the input area (commonly used for stickers/emojis)
-- [ ] Highlight URL
+- [ ] Highlight URLs

 #### CHAT BUBBLES